 Technical experience

-While human error risk may lead to data breaches, companies are still responsible for mitigating risk.
-With managed detection and response (MDR), the likelihood of an attack from new threats, vulnerabilities, and misconfigurations decreases.
+While people are the weakest link in cybersecurity that may lead to data breaches, companies are still responsible for mitigating risk.
+With managed detection and response (MDR) and extended detection and response (XDR) solutions, the likelihood of an attack from new threats, vulnerabilities, and misconfigurations decreases.
 When devices, systems, and networks are compromised, MDR provides rapid detection, notification, and response guidance.

-As organizations work to reduce the impact human error risk has on their environments, MDR offers a way to enhance their security posture.
-With full coverage across cloud, network, system, application, and endpoint, Fortra’s Alert Logic’s MDR solution gives companies the ability to leverage threat analytics by collecting, analyzing, and enriching data for advanced threat detection and response.
+As organizations work to reduce the impact human error risk has on their environments, MDR and XDR offer a way to enhance their security posture.
+With full coverage across cloud, network, system, application, and endpoint, Fortra’s Alert Logic gives organizations the ability to leverage threat analytics by collecting, analyzing, and enriching data for advanced threat detection and response.

 Josh Davies